lightning/bolts/02-peer-protocol.md

     - MUST send even `serial_id`s
   - if is the *non-initiator*:
     - MUST send odd `serial_id`s
+  - MUST provide a best estimate for the weight of the witness for this input

 The receiving node:
   - MUST add all received inputs to the transaction